April Walker: Career

+Doctor Who audition

 In 1973, a new companion was being sought to star opposite Jon Pertwee in the long-running television series Doctor Who.
 After auditioning many women, producer Barry Letts selected Walker for the role of Sarah Jane Smith.
-Pertwee, who had been playing the Doctor for some time, had not been consulted and totally disagreed with the casting although he and Walker had worked harmoniously together in Oh Clarence.
+Pertwee, who had been playing the Doctor for some time, had not been consulted and totally disagreed with the casting, although he and Walker had worked harmoniously together in Oh Clarence.
 He was not comfortable with playing opposite his female co-star, who was tall and blonde.
 Already contractually protected, Walker was paid for the entire season but any monies earned at the BBC during the period of the contract were deducted.
 The role was re-cast with Elisabeth Sladen, who was not as tall as Walker and had dark hair.

 Although committed to not talking about the issue in her release agreement, Walker began to discuss the circumstances surrounding her casting decades later.
-After giving some written interviews to fanzines, in May 2020 Walker gave an on-screen interview to 'Time Space Visualiser' giving much further detail about the circumstances, including revealing later work alongside Pertwee.
-Walker admitted that although she understood Pertwee's thinking, she told him she would never forgive him for what he had done.
+After giving some written interviews to fanzines, in May 2020 Walker gave an on-screen interview to 'Time Space Visualiser' giving much further detail about the circumstances, including revealing later work alongside Pertwee in the last series of radio comedy The Navy Lark.
+Walker stated that they "were perfectly civil to each other, but I could never quite forgive him".